thepwrtank18/SkyrimSELauncher/readme.md

 `-viewconfig` will open the game's configuration folder (includes settings and save games).
 \
 `-uninstall` will uninstall the launcher, as if you never used it.
 Note that this requires you put `-iknowwhatimdoing` as well, as you need to know what you are doing.
+\
+`-noupdate` will disable checking for updates.
 These can be used by right clicking on the Steam listing for Skyrim SE, go to Properties, and you should see a place to put launch options.
-Put one of the above in (unless you are uninstalling, then put what you need to).
+Note that the top 4 arguments will conflict eachother, so you can only use one of those 4.

 ## Building
 Simply open this in Visual Studio (JetBrains Rider is recommended) to edit and build the launcher.